 Being the second-largest state in the nation makes Texas a big region for business.
 With a population of almost 30 million, there’s plenty of business opportunities in Texas.
 But, without a business in Texas, it can be hard for remote locations to establish business connections.
 And, provide effective business solutions to residents of this state.
 However, by using phone numbers with Texas area codes, remote businesses have a better chance of success.
 Furthermore, with the use of virtual phone numbers, businesses can easily purchase and use phone numbers with Texas area codes.

-Before getting your Texas phone numbers to reach more Texas-based customers, get to know more about Texas area codes.
+Before getting your United States phone numbers to reach more Texas-based customers, get to know more about Texas area codes.
 This way, you can better determine which area codes you’ll need for your business numbers.
 And, you’ll understand how to better serve the people in this area according to their specific needs.

 Area Code 512

 The 512 area code serves the city of Austin, Texas, and its suburbs.
 Counties this area code services include Burnet, Caldwell, Travis, and Bastrop.
 This area code is one of the most historical in the state, as it is one of the original codes of 1947.
 Back then, it was the area code for all of the southern-central part of Texas.
 Since the state is so large, it was using four main area codes at the time.
 But, eventually, the reach of this area code shrunk.
 And, today, the area it spans has two area codes for the people living there (737 and 512).

 Area Code 214